simpleinjector/Documentation/source/aop.rst

     **Note**: The type factory delegate is typically called once per closed-type and the result is burned in the compiled object graph.
 You can't use this delegate to make runtime decisions.

 .. _Interception-using-Dynamic-Proxies:
+.. _Interception:

 Interception using Dynamic Proxies
 ==================================

 Interception is the ability to intercept a call from a consumer to a service, and add or change behavior.
 The `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_ describes a form of interception, but when it comes to applying cross-cutting concerns, you might end up writing decorators for many service interfaces, but with the exact same code.
 If this is happening, it's time to take a close look at your design.
-If for what ever reason, it's impossible for you to make the required improvements to your design, your second best bet is to explore the possibilities of interception through dynamic proxies.
+If, for what ever reason, it's impossible for you to make the required improvements to your design, your second best bet is to explore the possibilities of _dynamic_ interception through dynamic proxies.

 .. container:: Note